meholden/duetDisplay/README.md

    * Duet Rx to Feather Tx0
    * Nextion Tx to Feather D11
    * Nextion Rx to Feather D10
+   * Power and Ground from Duet to Feather and Nextion

   ## 4. Print a case